Job Search Guide

 • Effects on your family, partner, and/or children: make sure everyone understands your job search and its effect on the important people in your life

-If you are having trouble identifying the type of position you want to pursue, consider making an appointment with the Career Services Center to discuss your situation.
+If you are having trouble identifying the type of position you want to pursue, consider making an appointment with the Career Center to discuss your situation.
 You can also learn more about different fields and industries by consulting the following resources:

 Understand your timeline